hhvm/user-documentation/guides/hhvm/03-advanced-usage/02-repo-authoritative.md

 ### NGINX

-For NGINX, a minimial configuration is:
+For NGINX, a minimal configuration is:

 ```
 events {